 Red – the pool is closed.

-Yellow – the pool is open but not being used at that time due to a safety condition.
+Yellow – the pool is open but not being used at that time due to safety conditions.
 A yellow flag indicates the pool may reopen later that day.

 Green - the pool is open for use.

 Diving: Diving is permitted in the deep end of the pool designated by the roped area.